Chapters and verses of the Bible: Passukim

 Most important are the verses, or passukim (MH spelling; now pronounced pesukim by all speakers).
 According to Talmudic tradition, the division of the text into verses is of ancient origin.
 In Masoretic versions of the Bible, the end of a verse, or sof passuk, is indicated by a small mark in its final word called a silluq (which means "stop").
-Less formally, verse endings are usually also indicated by two horizontal dots following the word with a silluq.
+Less formally, verse endings are usually also indicated by two vertical dots following the word with a silluq.

 Parashot

 The Masoretic Text also contains sections, or portions, called parashot or parashiyot.
 The end of a parashah is usually indicated by a space within a line (a "closed" section) or a new line beginning (an "open" section).
 The division of the text reflected in the parashot is usually thematic.
 Unlike chapters, the parashot are not numbered, but some of them have special titles.

-In early manuscripts (most importantly in Tiberian Masoretic manuscripts, such as the Aleppo codex), an "open" section may also be represented by a blank line, and a "closed" section by a new line that is slightly indented (the preceding line may also not be full).
+In early manuscripts (most importantly in Tiberian Masoretic manuscripts, such as the Aleppo Codex), an "open" section may also be represented by a blank line, and a "closed" section by a new line that is slightly indented (the preceding line may also not be full).
 These latter conventions are no longer used in Torah scrolls and printed Hebrew Bibles.
 In this system, the one rule differentiating "open" and "closed" sections is that "open" sections must always start at the beginning of a new line, while "closed" sections never start at the beginning of a new line.